 We’ll communicate with you about products and services we are delivering using any contact details you have given us – for example by post, email, text message, social media and notifications on our app or website.

-Where you have given us consent to receive marketing, you can withdraw consent, and update your marketing preferences by visiting a branch or calling us directly.
-For contact details, visit our websites on cbonline.co.uk/contact-us Link opens in a new window for Clydesdale Bank customers, ybonline.co.uk/contact-us Link opens in a new window for Yorkshire Bank customers, youandb.co.uk/help Link opens in a new window for B customers and uk.virginmoney.com/contact/ for Virgin Money customers.
+Where you have given us consent to receive marketing, you can withdraw consent, and update your marketing preferences by visiting a branch, calling us directly, via online banking or through the Virgin Money App.
+For contact details, use the Virgin Money App or visit our websites on cbonline.co.uk/contact-us Link opens in a new window for Clydesdale Bank customers, ybonline.co.uk/contact-us Link opens in a new window for Yorkshire Bank customers, youandb.co.uk/help Link opens in a new window for B customers and uk.virginmoney.com/contact/ for Virgin Money customers.

-You can also update your contact preferences by visiting a branch or calling us directly.
+You can also update your contact preferences through the Virgin Money App, by visiting a branch or calling us directly.
 For contact details, visit our websites on cbonline.co.uk/contact-us Link opens in a new window for Clydesdale Bank customers, ybonline.co.uk/contact-us Link opens in a new window for Yorkshire Bank customers, youandb.co.uk/help Link opens in a new window for B customers and uk.virginmoney.com/contact/ for Virgin Money customers.

 The law guarantees you rights in relation to your information.
 We have set out details of your rights below under individual headings.